arjunumenon/arjunumenon.github.io/_drafts/2020-12-28-wsl2-terminal-configure-beautify.md

 > If your source is under /mnt/c or /mnt anywhere, the git calls being made to populate the prompt are super slow.
 > Be warned.
 Do your Linux source code/git work in the Linux filesystem for speed until WSL2 gets the file system faster under /mnt

-For you to update the default directory
+For you to update the default directory, we need to update the [Windows Terminal Profile Settings](https://docs.microsoft.com/en-us/windows/terminal/customize-settings/profile-settings){:target="_blank"} for Ubuntu.

 1. Type `cd ~` in your terminal
 2. Then type `explorer.exe .`
 3. This will open windows explorer of your default terminal
 4. Copy the location from the addressbar which will be something like this `\\wsl$\Ubuntu-20.04\root`
 5. In your Ubuntu Profile, add the attribute named `startingDirectory` and add the root address there
-6. Your Ubuntu Profile may look something like below
+6. After the change, your Ubuntu Profile may look something like below

 ```json
   "profiles": [